spannaa/buildApktool/README.md

 # buildApktool

-A Windows batch file & 7zip which clones and builds Apktool from git and versions the resulting .jar
+A Windows tool which clones and builds Apktool from git and versions the resulting .jar